 Dry Age-Related Macular Degeneration (Geographic Atrophy)

 A common disorder leading to central vision loss in the elderly.
 Geographic atrophy is caused by gradual deterioration of the macula, the central retina.

 A rare group of inherited disorders caused by deterioration of cones and rods which are photoreceptor cells in the retina responsible for detecting light intensity levels.

 A rare inherited disease that causes retinitis pigmentosa and hearing loss.

 One of the most common forms of inherited macular degeneration, affecting about 30,000 people in the U.S. The rare disease causes progressive degeneration of the macula, causing dark spots in the central field of vision.
-MCO-010 has been granted Orphan Drug designation for this disease.
+MCO-010 has been granted Orphan Drug and Fast Track designation for this disease.